-WP/LR Theme Assistant is an extension for WP/LR Sync that allows you to create mappings with the technical structure of your theme to automate content creation.
-For example, it can create a page containing a gallery for each of your collection in Lightroom.
-Of course, it will be kept synchronized.
+WP/LR Theme Assistant is an extension for WP/LR Sync that allows you to create mappings between the WP/LR Sync API and the technical structure of your theme in order to automate content creation.
+Typically, it is used to create a page containing a gallery for each of your collection in Lightroom.
+Thanks to the WP/LR Sync API, everything will be also kept synchronized.
 Let’s study a simple example first, and then, let’s dig deeper.

 Introduction: Pages or Posts